IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 to be a misconfiguration, and MUST NOT be used by the host.
 See
 {{misconfig}} for more discussion on handling such misconfigurations.

-If the request for PvD Additional Information fails due to a TLS error, an HTTP error, or because the retrieved file does not contain valid PvD JSON, hosts MUST close any connection used to fetch the PvD Additional Information, and MUST NOT request the information for that PvD ID again for the duration of the local network attachment.
+If the request for PvD Additional Information fails due to a TLS certificate validation error, an HTTP error, or because the retrieved file does not contain valid PvD JSON, hosts MUST close any connection used to fetch the PvD Additional Information, and MUST NOT request the information for that PvD ID again for the duration of the local network attachment.
 If a host detects 10 or more such failures